Bloodsport (film): Critical response

 Leonard Klady of the Los Angeles Times wrote, "Hacking through the jungle of cliche and reservoir of bad acting in Bloodsport [...] are some pretty exciting matches."

 Van Damme was nominated for a Golden Raspberry Award for Worst New Star, but lost to Ronald McDonald in Mac and Me.

-Rotten Tomatoes, a review aggregator, reports a 46% approval rating based on 28 reviews, with an average rating of 5.1/10.
+Review aggregator Rotten Tomatoes reports a 50% approval rating based on 30 reviews and an average rating of 5.1/10.
 The site's consensus reads: "This is where it all began for the Muscles from Brussels, but beyond Van Damme's athleticism, Bloodsport is a clichéd, virtually plotless exercise in action movie recycling."
-On Metacritic the film has a weighted average score of 29 out of 100, based on 5 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 29 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.
+Slashfilm regards it as one of the most influential martial arts movies of all time.

+Controversy

+In his book Reel Bad Arabs, media scholar Jack G. Shaheen criticized Bloodsport for reinforcing anti-Arab stereotypes.
+In particular, he wrote, it depicts Syrians as ugly, sexually aggressive, unintelligent, and deceitful.

 Sequels and possible remake

-Since its release, Bloodsport has become a cult film.
-It was followed by three direct-to-video sequels: Bloodsport II: The Next Kumite (1996), Bloodsport III (1997) and Bloodsport 4: The Dark Kumite (1999).
-Jean-Claude Van Damme did not appear in any of the sequels.
+Bloodsport has been regarded as a cult film.
+Though Jean-Claude Van Damme doesn't appear in additional installments, it was followed by three sequels: Bloodsport II: The Next Kumite (1996), Bloodsport III (1997), and Bloodsport 4: The Dark Kumite (1999).

 A remake of Bloodsport was reported to be in planning in 2011.
 Phillip Noyce was attached to direct a screenplay by Robert Mark Kamen.
 The main character was supposed to be an American Afghanistan War veteran competing in a vale tudo tournament in Brazil.
-Director James McTeigue was attached to the project by 2013, and the filming was to be done in Australia and Brazil.
+Director James McTeigue was attached to the project by 2013, and the filming was to be shot in Australia and Brazil.
 As of 2023, the remake has not been produced.

 Legacy

-Bloodsport has been credited with popularizing the concepts of full contact and mixed-style martial arts competition among mainstream audiences.
-Early mixed martial arts events, such as UFC 1, were sometimes compared to the film.

-The "shoot-style" professional wrestling event GCW Bloodsport, promoted by mixed-martial artists Josh Barnett and Matt Riddle, is inspired by the film.
+According to the American Film Institute, the success of Bloodsport helped the resurgence of the martial arts film genre in America.Jean-Claude Van Damme said the film "helped give the martial arts genre a boost but also foretold certain things like the Ultimate Fighting Championship and the idea of pitting different styles against each other."

+Retired professional mixed martial artist and kickboxer Mirko Cro Cop, inspired by Van Damme's performance in the film, began training in his parents' garage with his father's boxing equipment and weights.

 Bloodsport was an inspiration for the video game Mortal Kombat, and Johnny Cage, one of the characters, is a parody of Jean-Claude Van Damme.
+Van-Damme himself later voiced a Johnny Cage character skin based on his likeness in Mortal Kombat 1.

+In 2024, Capelight Pictures released The Last Kumite, a crowd-funded film "inspired by the likes of Bloodsport, Kickboxer and No Retreat No Surrender".
+Several people with ties to the original films were attached to the project, including Kurt McKinney, Michel Qissi, and Bolo Yeung's son David Yeung.